 These stockings are worn by those who are ambulatory in most cases, where they assist the calf muscles to perform their pumping action more efficiently to return blood to the heart.
 In some cases, they are worn by those at increased risk of circulatory problems, such as diabetics, whose legs are prone to excessive swelling.
 A common indicator for the prescription of such stockings is chronic peripheral venous insufficiency, caused by incompetent perforator veins.

 It is crucial that compression stockings are properly sized.
-The compression should gradually reduce from the highest compression at the smallest part of the ankle, until a 70% reduction of pressure just below the knee.
+Compression should gradually decrease by 70% from the highest level of compression at the ankle to the just below the knee.
 Vascular doctors & nurses may use special pads to ensure uniform higher pressure around the circumference of the ankle (to smooth out the irregular cross-sectional profile.)
 “Firm” gradient stockings (20-30 mmHg and 30-40 mmHg) should generally be worn only on medical advice.